define-private-public/PSRayTracing/README.rst

 Building and Basic Usage
 ************************

-I developed this on an Ubuntu 18.04 machine using GCC 10.x.
-I was able to get it to run under Windows 10 via MSYS2 (also GCC).
-It also compiles under clang 11 without a hitch.
-I haven't tested it on OS X, but I'm sure it will build just fine there.
+I initially developed this on an Ubuntu 18.04 machine using GCC 10.x; but now its moved to newer versions of Ubuntu (22.04 LTS) and GCC (11 & 12).
+It runs on Windows 10/11 via MSYS2 (also GCC).
+It also compiles via clang 11+ without a hitch.  macOS & xcode/clang have also been testing and verified.
 Something I could use help with is getting a build working with MSVC on Windows.

 ====================================